justinchoi001/LESA-Tests/LESA/baseline/customers/LESA - Customers - P1 Support.markdown

 1. Click the Menu drop down
 1. Click Sign In
 1. Sign in with Liferay Customer credentials
-1. Click Menu > User Profile
+1. Click Menu > Customer Portal
-1. Click Support
+1. Click the LESA button
 <a href="#VerifyTicketCountsAreCorrect" name="VerifyTicketCountsAreCorrect">Verify Ticket Counts Are Correct</a>
 1. Click My Open Tickets
 1. Assert that the number of My Open Tickets matches the search results